-At Shaker Heights Animal Hospital in Shaker Heights, Ohio it’s our first priority to ensure the care and welfare of your pets.
+At Shaker Heights Animal Hospital, it’s our first priority to ensure the care and welfare of your pets.
 We understand pet owners want to provide the best for their four-legged family members, but budgetary issues can be significantly challenging.
-Our Shaker Heights veterinarians and staff are committed to providing excellent, reasonably priced care for your pets.
+Dr. Welsh and his team are committed to providing excellent, reasonably priced care for your pets.

 Many illnesses can be avoided with preventative care, contributing to a longer, healthier life for your pet.
 This in turn can minimize the lifetime cost of care.
 We recommend routine pet wellness exams, vaccinations, routine laboratory testing, regular fecal checks and deworming, as well as medications to prevent heartworm disease, fleas, and ticks as they can carry diseases that can make your pet ill.

 Despite our best efforts, our pets can develop illnesses or become injured.
-This can be an understandably stressful experience; all of us as pet owners want to know what’s wrong with their pet and how to treat it as soon as possible.
-With our internal medicine and surgical expertise, along with our advanced in-house veterinary diagnostics and laboratory we can provide an accurate diagnosis and treatment plan for your pet.
+This can be an understandably stressful experience; all of us as pet owners want to know what’s wrong with our pet and how to treat it as soon as possible.
+With our internal medicine and surgical expertise, along with our advanced in-house veterinary diagnostics and laboratory, we can provide an accurate diagnosis and treatment plan for your pet.

 Why Annual Preventive Examinations Are Important